 Where is Palliative Care Provided at Halton Healthcare?

 Palliative care is provided at all three of our hospitals located in Georgetown, Milton and Oakville.
-Halton Healthcare provides designated palliative care beds in the Complex Continuing Care Units located in all three hospitals.
+Halton Healthcare provides designated palliative care beds in the Complex Transitional Care Units located in all three hospitals.

 Palliative Care Resources